Milky Way and Night Sky

 • After sunset: Milky Way and astro photography shoot.

-• Morning: basic Milky Way post processing techniques.
+• Morning: Milky Way post processing techniques.

 • Midday: lunch break